HaappyThomas/A15TP/README.md

 # A15TP
-This is the practical project for course A15
+This is the practical project for course A15 for Web Service API

 Objectif: